ahmadrezaM97/notes/notes/Fleeting Notes/Docker Storage.md

 tmpfs
-	are store in the system's memeory only
+	are store in the system's memory only

 [[Docker-Volume]]
 [[Docker bind-mount]]